 The main objective of the project is knowledge transfer, as well as strengthening innovation capacities in the mining, recycling and waste management sectors.
 This is a lifelong learning project that will be implemented in close partnership with industry stakeholders in all project consortium countries.

-During the four years of project implementation, the following key topics will be analyzed: • 2017 Zero waste management • 2018 Deep intelligent mining • 2019 Small mining sites • 2020 Recycling
+During the years of project implementation, the following key topics were / are analyzed: • 2017: Zero waste management • 2018: Deep intelligent mining • 2019: Small mining sites • 2020: Recycling • 2021: Innovation in Exploration • 2022: Innovation in Orebody Characterization • 2023: Innovation in Extraction • 2024: Innovation in Ore Processing

 The knowledge and skills gained at DIM aim at increasing the employability of mining engineers.
 In the long run, the programme will lead to an increase in sustainable mining and processing activities, which will result in economic growth and the creation of employment in respective countries.